 how to make A Christmas Story fudge

-- To make A Christmas Story fudge, you will need these silicone soap molds and these stone stamp letters.
-If you don’t have them, you can pour the fudge into an 8-inch square baking pan and just cut rectangles, but I really like the look of the fudge from the molds.
+To make A Christmas Story fudge, you will need silicone soap molds and stone stamp letters.
+Alternatively, you can pour the fudge into an 8-inch square baking pan and just cut rectangles, but I really like the look of the fudge from the molds.

-- In a large, microwave-safe bowl, place 2 2/3 cups white chocolate chips (16 ounces) and 1 can of sweetened condensed milk (14 ouces).
 Microwave at 70 percent power for 90 seconds.
 Stir well, using the residual heat to full melt the chocolate until the mixture is very smooth.
-Alternatively, you can set the bowl over a saucepan of simmering water (making sure the bottom of the bowl doesn’t touch the water) on the stove-top.

 watch this short video to make A Christmas Story Fudge